animesh64/HTML5-game/README.md

 # HTML5-game
-Basic game using HTML5, CSS and javascript
+Basic game using HTML5, CSS and javascript.